This guide contains everything you need to know about website usability in 2019.

 It is important to understand users’ goals and needs to improve usability.
 Then, you should design a website that users can browse seamlessly.

-Remember that the shorter web page engages more than the longer one.
+Remember that a shorter web page engages more than a longer one.

 31 Navigation Usability Tactics